 Do not use discs with adhesive labels.
 The label can curl up and cause the disc to jam in the unit.
 This audio system can also play CD-Rs and CD-RWs compressed in MP3 or WMA formats.
 When playing a disc in MP3, you will see "MP3" in the display.
 In WMA format, "WMA" will appear in the display.
-The disc, folder and track numbers are displayed.
-You can select up to 255 folders or tracks.
+You can select up to 99 folders, or up to 255 tracks/files.

-Video CDs and DVD discs do not work in this unit.
+Video CDs and DVDs do not work in this unit.